kpauly2/findapet/README.md

 # Find a Pet
-A pet adoption app using the Petfinder API being made in my free time, you can follow along on my [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2168363)
+A pet adoption app using the Petfinder API being made in my free time.

+You can follow along on my [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2168363)

 ## Goals
 - Friendly design and UX